LukeGrahamLandry/franca/devlog.md

 - allow shadowing
 - now that vars are numbered, how to do inlining becomes obvious. i ended up just doing it on the bytecode tho but might want to renumber the ast as well later?
+ - forgot to resolve types in functions/vars which was very confusing when tried to switch builtins to being definied as constants in a prelude.
+- putting a bunch of cfg checks in logging functions (mostly in parse.rs) makes it like 2x faster (release mode) so i guess it wasnt optimising out my big recursive traversals even though the log macros did nothing.

 ## Interp (Feb 1)

 Having a linear type system seems very debuggable.